hotsphink/sfink-tools/mozilla.md

     % hg amend

-`hg amend` is a command from the mutable-history aka evolve extension[1].
+`hg amend` is a command from the evolve extension[1].
 If you're not using it, you could substitute `hg commit --amend`, but it will annoyingly keep asking you to update the commit message.
 There's a fix, but this document is about my workflow, not yours.

 But often, I will get distracted and begin working on a different feature.
 I *could* update to inbound or central and start again, but that tends to touch too many source files and slow down my rebuilds, and I have a lot of inertia, so usually I'll just start hacking within the same bookmarked patch stack.
 When done or ready to work on the original (or a new) feature, I'll make another commit.